 Silicone breast implants are pre-filled.
 Saline implants are empty initially.
 Because of this, smaller incisions may be used when placing saline breast implants.
 After the incision is made a pocket is created behind the breast tissue.
 The empty saline breast implant edges are rolled together into a shape that looks like a folded tortilla (this is Texas, after all!).
 The empty, folded implant is then inserted into the pocket.
 Sterile saline is added to the implant, filling it to its final shape and volume.

 The incisions and resulting scars are usually smaller with saline implants than similar-volume silicone breast implants.
 Since saline may be added to or removed from the implants, this allows for more “fine tuning” of the final result than when using pre-filled silicone implants.
 This may be beneficial for a woman who has one breast that is larger than the other.
-Saline implants also cost less than silicone implants.
+Saline implants also typically cost less than silicone implants.

 Saline implants may work well in women who have a little more existing breast tissue than women who have almost no shape or volume.
 Women of average weight (or even a little ‘plus-sized’) may be good candidates for saline breast implants.
 In situations where one breast is noticeably larger than the other, saline implants may be a good choice.